France proposes age-of-consent rule for Facebook users

 The requirement is part of a French bill that seeks to adapt data privacy regulations and improve access to the information internet companies gather, store and in many cases sell to other firms about people’s online activity.

-“Joining Facebook will involve parental authorization for minors aged under 16,” Justice Minister Nicole Belloubet told reporters.
+“Joining Facebook will involve parental authorisation for minors aged under 16,” Justice Minister Nicole Belloubet told reporters.

 She was presenting the outlines of a data privacy bill that was approved at a weekly cabinet meeting.
 It now goes to parliament for approval before it can become law.